-Tertiary sexual dysfunction in MS occurs as a result of disability related psychological, social and cultural issues that affect sexual response.
-These variables can include anxiety, low self esteem, altered marital and family roles, changes in body image, and fear of rejection by one’s partner.
+Tertiary sexual dysfunction in MS occurs as a result of disability related to psychological, social, and cultural issues that affect sexual response.
+These variables can include anxiety, low self-esteem, altered marital and family roles, changes in body image, and fear of rejection by one’s partner.

-Although sexual dysfunction is a prevalent problem, in the MS population, and can be caused by a host of variables, for both men and women, it is a topic that is frequently overlooked and discussed, and often left untreated.
-All MS symptoms, regardless of type, deserve healthcare providers’ attention if our goal is to enhance the health and well-being of all patients we serve.
+Although sexual dysfunction is a prevalent problem, and can be caused by a host of variables, for both men and women, it is a topic that is frequently overlooked, and often left undiscussed and untreated.
+All MS symptoms, regardless of type, deserve attention if our goal is to enhance our health and well-being.

 Importance of Addressing Sexual Dysfunction

 Sexual function is a vital element to a person’s health and well-being.
 People living with MS are sexual beings, yet health care providers often ignore or forget this part of a patient’s identity.
-This avoidance to address and treat sexual dysfunction profoundly impacts the quality of life for all people living with MS; not only the patient but also their partner.
+This avoidance to address and treat sexual dysfunction profoundly impacts the quality of life for all people living with MS; not only the person with MS but also his/her partner.

-Relationship conflict: Marital problems noted in 71% patients with SD
+- Relationship conflict (marital problems noted in 71% of people with sexual dysfunction)

 Sexual Dysfunction Management

 Sexual dysfunction is a very prevalent problem in the MS population.
 It is a complex and dynamic interaction of physical, psychological, social, cognitive, and practical factors (financial).
-The patient, healthcare team, and healthcare community must work together to reduce sexual dysfunction if we hope to improve the quality of life for all people living with MS.
+The person with MS, health care team, and health care community must work together to reduce sexual dysfunction if we hope to improve the quality of life for all people living with MS.